QUICK Enogear flashlight review:

 - High: 1.8A

-This means that the output levels are very well layed out for a 3-mode flashlight.
-It doesn't come on the list of brightest AA flashlights , but for 15 or 20 dollars there isn't much to complain.
+This means that the output levels are very well laid out for a 3-mode flashlight.
+It doesn't come on the list of brightest AA flashlights, but for 15 or 20 dollars there isn't much to complain.
 There aren't many contenders that are made of SS and around $15.

 It works on 14500 batteries as well.
-It doesn't have a step down, not by temperature and not by timer.
-Of course due to heat the output drops about 20% in 7 minutes without cooling.
+It doesn't have a step-down, not by temperature and not by a timer.
+Of course, due to heat, the output drops about 20% in 7 minutes without cooling.

 The following table was measured using an Eneloop AA battery in my homebuilt integrating sphere.
 I calibrated the numbers using a Convoy S2+ light with a stable 137lumens High.

-Next was measure with a Olight 14500 Lithium Ion and my older Light Meter HS1010A
+Next was measure with an Olight 14500 Lithium-Ion and my older Light Meter HS1010A